-The review team shall consist of three (3) members from the Board of Trustees of The Richards Library.
+The review team shall consist of three (3) members from the community.
+One from Warrensburg, one from Thurman and one of the school librarians, if possible.

 Censorship:

 The Richards Library will not condone or participate in any change in the access status of material, based on the content of the work and made by a governing authority or its representatives.
 Such changes include exclusion, restriction, removal, or age/grade level changes.